-While you don’t want to increase the monthly rent, you do have another card up your sleeve that you can play: you can increase the size of the security deposit.
+While you don’t want to increase the monthly rent, you do have another card up your sleeve that you can play to use to rent an apartment with bad credit history: you can increase the size of the security deposit.
 Yes, you’ll pay more now, but when you leave, you’ll get more back.
 The landlord will feel more secure knowing that if you don’t pay for some reason, they aren’t completely out of luck.
-If you offer and extra month’s rent in the form of the deposit, that’s one less month they have to worry about if you don’t pay your bills.
+If you offer an extra month’s rent in the form of a deposit, that’s one less month they have to worry about if you don’t pay your bills.

 Find A Guarantor